ImagingInformatics/machine-learning/README.md

-# Welcome to the git repository of the Machine Learning Comittee of SIIM.
+# Welcome to the git repository of the Machine Learning Committee of SIIM.

-Under the machine-learning umbrella, you will find submodules of code comitted by individuals who are willing to share their code with SIIM.
+Under the machine-learning umbrella, you will find sub modules of code committed by individuals who are willing to share their code with SIIM.
-By convention, the Commitee is encouraging participants to base their code on Dockers to make it easy to contribute, download, run and modify
+By convention, the Committee is encouraging participants to base their code on Dockers to make it easy to contribute, download, run and modify

 Thanks to Dr. George Shih MD for kicking off this effort with his Docker that build the Keras deep learning framework on top of TensorFLow.
-Each code contributor is asked to bundle all relevent documentation to their Docker in thier commit.
+Each code contributor is asked to bundle all relevant documentation to their Docker in their commit.

-The Documentaion folder is reserved for HOWTO's relevent to the entire project
+The Documentation folder is reserved for HOWTO's relevant to the entire project

-Documentation Index of HOWTOs
+Documentation: Index of HOWTOs
 --
 1. HOWTO 1: Get and run an Existing Docker  (https://github.com/ImagingInformatics/machine-learning/blob/master/Documentation/HOWTO-1 )
 1. HOWTO 2: Modify Existing DOckers  (https://github.com/ImagingInformatics/machine-learning/blob/master/Documentation/HOWTO-2)